rricard/koa-swagger/README.md

 //   validator: jay.validate
 // }));

-// * When entering in the generator, everything should be safe.
-// * You can for example return hashed passwords, koa-swagger will
+// Checked parameters are available in `this.parameters`.
-//   tail them from the results. var _ = require('koa-route');
+// You still have access to other parameters var _ = require('koa-route');
 app.use(_.get('/api/pets', pets.list));
 app.use(_.get('/api/pets/:name', pets.show));